The Risk of Heroin Overdose After Detox

 As the first stage of recovery, heroin detox treatment enables recovering addicts to break the body’s physical dependency on the drug.
 While this is an essential first step, it’s only the beginning of the recovery process.

-The immediate rush of euphoric feelings brought on by heroin makes it difficult for recovering addicts to settle into the recovery and do the necessary work to get well.
+The immediate rush of euphoric feelings brought on by heroin makes it difficult for recovering addicts to settle into recovery and do the necessary work to get well.
 After detox, a person must take steps to address the psychological aspects of addiction.
-Oftentimes, this means entering into a residential facility, or at the very least attending an outpatient treatment program.
+Oftentimes, this means entering a residential treatment facility, or at the very least attending an outpatient treatment program.

 Long-Term Withdrawal Effects